The Computers That Changed the World

 Earlier this year, Carlson oversaw the museum’s most ambitious temporary exhibit yet, “Totally 80s Rewind.”
 Stocked with usable computers, it recreates an ’80s classroom, video game arcade and basement rec room.
 It’s open through December 31, after which the museum will add 2,000 square feet of climate-controlled floor space for more mainframe computers.

-Few people save old computers the way they save vintage motorcycles and antique furniture.
+Few people save old computers the way they save vintage motorcycles, antique furniture or paintings (see latest canvas prints for contemporary art collection).
 To most, computers didn’t become classics.
 They just became old.
 Even though the world bought its one billionth computer by 2002, according to the market research firm Gartner Dataquest, many had already gone into landfills.
 Here are just a few of the machines—all responsible in one way or another for major steps on the computer’s evolution from whole-room laboratories to the desk and into the pocket—that LCM+L chose for its collection.

 Like every other manufacturer of personal computers in 1977, NorthStar was a small startup.
 Founded as Kentucky Fried Computers, it took less time to get sued into a name change than it does to order a five-dollar fill-up box.
 Consumers either bought the wood-encased Horizon as a kit for $1,600 (equal to $6,600 in 2018) and assembled it themselves, or paid an extra $300 to buy it complete.
 It was one of the first microcomputers, as personal computers were then called, to come with optional 18mb hard drive and 5 1/4” floppy disk drive(s) integrated into the hardware inside the cabinet, rather than as an add-on peripheral.
+It had both portable and interface cable and scanner options (see best vagcom scanner for similar information).
 Both storage devices were more convenient than bulky magnetic-tape cassettes and inconvenient paper punch cards, on which data was “saved” by punching holes in a numbered card that could later be read by a computer.

 The Tandy 1000’s claim to fame was that it beat IBM at its own game for less money.
 Tandy, a Texas-based leather goods company that owned RadioShack, had struck it big in 1977 with its first home computer, the cheap and popular TRS-80.
 But the computer industry was moving quickly, and when it began to standardize in the early ’80s the TRS-80 could no longer cut it.
 IBM was slow to enter the personal computer market.
 By 1980 it decided to finally built one – in a hurry.
 To speed development IBM assembled its the microcomputer – called simply the IBM PC – out of third-party hardware and software, which opened the door for competitors to build computers that could piggyback off the PC’s fast-growing reputation and popularity.